 LASSA – An Idyllic Hebridean Island

-The stories in this book that will be available soon are born out of the very many experiences that I, my friends and family had had in the Hebrides over many years ranging from the late 60s to the current time.
+The stories in this book (available soon) are born out of the very many experiences that I, my friends and family had had in the Hebrides over many years ranging from the late 60s to the current time.

 All of these have their own wonderful attractions of scenery, unspoilt beaches and warm welcoming local people… but they have also had more than their fair share of incidents, disasters and hardship, most of which is not known by, or ignored by the general population.